Enhancing grassland ecosystems while sustaining private, profitable ranching

 • Have five years in operation and previous experience supervising ranch staff or trainees.

-• Maintain ranching practices prioritizing healthy sandhills ecosystems and providing a high quality of life for people and animals.
+• Maintain ranching practices prioritizing healthy Sandhills ecosystems and providing a high quality of life for people and animals.

 • Want to teach and provide a well-rounded internship experience.